-- 1. Prevention of Child Abuse and Neglect, Promotion of Well-being, and Cultural Responsiveness.
-Programs which demonstrate that their strategies/activities/approaches correlate with the prevention of child abuse and neglect, promote child and family well-being and are culturally responsive are encouraged to apply.
-Addressing child, parent/caregiver, and family well-being is established in the research literature as essential to a holistic approach to supporting children and families and preventing child maltreatment.
+- 1. Prevention of Child Abuse and Neglect, Promotion of Well-being, and Individualized Responsiveness.
+Programs which demonstrate that their strategies/activities/approaches correlate with the prevention of child abuse and neglect, promote child and family well-being and are responsive to families' needs are encouraged to apply.
+Addressing child, parent, and family well-being is established in the research literature as essential to a holistic approach to supporting children and families and preventing child maltreatment.
 Children and their families benefit from support and resources that focus on physical, mental, social, and cognitive well-being.
-Promoting the protective factors in the service of child abuse prevention requires building on families' strengths, and where improvement areas exist, addressing them in a meaningful, holistic, and culturally responsive manner. - 2.
-System Disengagement.
-Part of a culturally responsive approach includes directly working to dismantle systems and structures that perpetuate child maltreatment and family and community disengagement.
+Promoting the protective factors in the service of child abuse prevention requires building on families' strengths, and where improvement areas exist, addressing them in a meaningful, holistic, and responsive manner that meets families' individualized needs. - 2.
+Evaluation and Technical Assistance.
+MFN seeks to fund programs that implement a continuous quality improvement (CQI) process and are informed by the PFS and PFSODS.
+Implementation of the PFS and use of the PFSODS is a requirement of funding.
+Applicants that are building evaluation capacity may provide a description of the organization's technical assistance needs related to enhancing program evaluation.
+Specifically, we want to learn about ways applicants believe they would benefit from technical assistance to meet the desired program outcomes as outlined in this request for proposals.
+As part of this funding opportunity, awarded applicants will receive technical assistance and evaluation support.